An Activity-Based Model of Transport Demand for Greater Melbourne: Introduction

-Another widely used travel demand and schedule generator, \gls{tasha}, was developed by \citep{roorda_validation_2008}.
-They used demographics from the Greater Toronto transport survey to develop joint probability functions for activity type, demographics, household structure and trip schedules.
-An additional probabilistic approach was applied to select time and durations for each activity.
+Another widely used travel demand and schedule generator, \gls{tasha}, was developed by \cite{roorda_validation_2008}.
+They used demographics from the Greater Toronto travel survey to develop joint probability functions for activity type, demographics, household structure, and trip schedules.
+An additional probabilistic approach was applied to select the time and duration for each activity.
 The resulting 262 distributions were used to generate activity chains for each individual.
-Inputs into \gls{tasha} include home and work locations, whilst other activities were assigned using entropy models based on distance, employment and population density and land use measures such as shopping centre floor space \citep{roorda_validation_2008}.
-A more recent approach that has improved synthetic population generation with greater accuracy and flexibility is Machine Learning \citep{koushik2020machine}.
-Using a hybrid framework, \citep{hesam2021framework}, combined Machine Learning with econometric techniques to create activity chains and travel diaries using a cohort based synthetic pseudo panel engine to model.
-Similarly, \citep{allahviranloo2017modeling}, used a k-means clustering algorithm to group activities according to trip attributes to synthesise activity chains.
+The inputs into \gls{tasha} include home and work locations, while other activities were assigned using entropy models based on distance, employment and population density and land use measures such as floor space of the shopping center \citep{roorda_validation_2008}.
+A more recent approach that has improved synthetic population-based transport demand generation with greater accuracy and flexibility is Machine Learning \citep{koushik2020machine}.
+Using a hybrid framework, \citet{hesam2021framework} combined machine learning with econometric techniques to create activity chains and travel diary using a cohort-based synthetic pseudo-panel engine.
+Similarly, \cite{allahviranloo2017modeling}, used a k-means clustering algorithm to group activities according to trip attributes to synthesize activity chains.